-September/October 2014.
-Community and Economic Development Committee of the City Council and Full City Council meetings – meeting details will to be provided at a later date.
+October/November 2014.
+Community and Economic Development Committee of the City Council and Full City Council meetings – meeting details will to be provided at a later date

 The City of Oakland, BART and the Peralta Community College District, through a grant from the Metropolitan Transportation Commission, have come together to prepare a Station Area Plan for the area around the Lake Merritt BART Station.
 The Plan will consider land use, buildings, design, circulation, BART improvements, streetscape improvements, parks and public spaces.
 It will identify actions the City and the other public agencies should take to improve the area, and it will establish regulations for development projects on private property.
 The project also involves the preparation of an Environmental Impact Report for the Station Area Plan.

 For a high resolution version of this map, click here to download a PDF.

 The planning area is a one-half mile radius around the Lake Merritt BART Station, which encompasses Chinatown, Laney College, civic buildings of Alameda County and Oakland and the channel connecting Lake Merritt to the estuary.
 Many diverse residents, businesses and students make up the community of this area, and Chinatown functions as a citywide center for the Asian community.
 The Station Area Plan must address the needs of the community, as well as the needs of BART related to ridership, and the needs of the College District related to education and maximizing the use of their land.

 Some of the key objectives of the Lake Merritt Station Area Plan, which will continue to be developed and refined throughout the planning process, include:

 - Increase use of non-automobile modes of transportation, including walking, bicycling, bus, BART, carpooling, ridesharing and other options; and reduce auto use.

 - Increase the housing supply, particularly near the BART stations.